©

 Practical info

-• Annual opening hours
+• Annual opening times

 • Access and transport

-On the D2144 (Montluçon Bourges), follow the signs.
+On the D2144 (Montluçon Bourges) follow the signs.

-25km from Montluçon, 24km from Saint-Amand-Montrond and 80km from Bourges.
+25 km from Montluçon, 24 km from Saint-Amand-Montrond and 80 km from Bourges.

 • Hosting

-Included in the price: two exceptional breakfasts, a guided tour of the château and its parks and gardens.
+All our rooms have the Gîtes de France 5 épis label.
+Included in the price: two exceptional breakfasts, guided tour of the château, free visit of the parks and gardens.

 • Baron’s room

-• Chambre Shéhérazade
+• Suite Shéhérazade

-• Louis XIII room
+• Suite Louis XIII

-• Marquise de Pompadour room
+• Marquise de Pompadour Suite

-• Suite Anne de Bretagne
+• Anne de Bretagne Suite + Greta Garbo Room

-Information and reservations by phone 04 70 05 20 24 or by e-mail floridian@orange.fr
+Information and reservations by telephone on 04 70 05 20 24 or by e-mail at [email protected]

 • Events (weddings, seminars, etc.)

-Château de Peufeilhoux has one of the highest ratings in all surveys, with 4.9/5.
-As far as weddings are concerned, it is the only château in the region to have received theAWARDS du mariage every year since 2016, which ranks it as the region’s No. 1 wedding venue for value for money and the beauty of the grounds.
+Château de Peufeilhoux has one of the highest ratings in all the surveys with 4.9/5.
+As far as weddings are concerned, it is the only château in the region to have been awarded the AWARDS for weddings every year since 2016 , making it the region’s No. 1 wedding venue for value for money and the beauty of its surroundings.

 Credit card, cash, cheque.